NeuronQ/shoggoth/README.md

-(like "parse C++ with JSON sprinkled as comments that changes semantic" or "parse this partially defined wrong grammar by Friday"), but all/most PC tools are written by academics who love nothing more than to jerk off with fancy sounding concepts and sprinkle monds all over their gonads...
+(like "parse C++ with JSON sprinkled as comments that changes semantic" or "parse this partially defined wrong grammar by Friday"), but all/most PC tools are written by academics who love nothing more than to jerk off with fancy sounding concepts and sprinkle monads all over their gonads...

-Because sometimes you have something that is totally fucked up, ill defined, and would require a 160+ IQ to write a proper gramar usable by a parser generator for it, but you still have to write a parser for it, under an unrealistic deadline, and with the clear requirement that it is not tangle of regexes and has no buffer overflows...
+Because sometimes you have something that is totally fucked up, ill defined, and would require a 160+ IQ to write a proper gramar usable by a parser generator for it, but you still have to write a parser for it, under an unrealistic deadline, and with the clear requirement that it is not a tangle of regexes and has no buffer overflows...

 ## Install